swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 ```

 The `@concurrent` attribute cannot be applied to synchronous functions.
 This is
-an artifical limitation that could later be lifted if use cases arise.
+an artificial limitation that could later be lifted if use cases arise.

 `@concurrent` is both a declaration attribute and a type attribute.
 The type
 of an `@concurrent` function declaration is an `@concurrent` function type.